4 Common Co-Parenting Issues (and How to Address Them)

 How to address: Be firm with your co-parent.
 If they don’t follow the rules, then the rules will need to be changed.
 Discuss between yourselves precisely how you want the arrangement to work going forward.
 If this does not work, it may be necessary to engage the services of a third party such as a counsellor or family law specialist.

 At Safe Place Therapy, our parent counsellors can assist on all co-parenting matters.
-Patty Arceri and Rob Weller are experienced counsellors who can help you and your partner work together to ensure your child receives the best upbringing as possible.
+We have counsellors who are experienced in helping with co-parenting issues.
+They can help you and your partner work together to ensure your child receives the best upbringing as possible.

 Share this article: